jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 All these adaptations opened up new opportunities on the game board, which our growing speech abilities allowed us to easily share with each other.
 Crucially, this included the value of charred meat, likely learned from scavenging food after brush fires.
 Around 1.8 million years ago humans started our own fires to cook, and therefore predigest, our food.

 As tools and fire made digestion require 10-30% less energy, our jaws could get smaller, meaning our brains had both the space and energy to grow.
 The human skull grew from around 500 cubic centimeters (CC) of Australopithecus to around 1,350 CC of early Homo sapiens.
 Although brain size does not directly correlate with intelligence, it generally trends that way.
-Interestingly, this most powerful of human adaptations used up so much energy our head kept its hair to retain some of the heat billions of neurons create.
+Interestingly, this most powerful of human adaptations used up so much energy our head changed how its hair looks jus to remove or retain the heat billions of neurons create.

 So, early humans' co-evolution with technology made us increasingly unique in nature, but we still kept much of our genes and instincts unchanged.
 These two influences together make up the genetics that, 300,000 years ago, would form our Homo sapiens branch of life.